Vagdevikurra/Vagdevikurra/README.md

              ELSE 'Non OLB User' END AS olb_flag,
         CASE WHEN d.last_olb IS NOT NULL AND datediff(d.ods_dt, d.last_olb) <= 90
-             THEN 'OLB Active' ELSE 'Non OLB Active' END AS olb_active_flag, CASE WHEN d.ibn IS NOT NULL THEN 'Digital User' ELSE 'Non Digital User' END AS digital_flag, CASE WHEN (d.last_mob IS NOT NULL AND datediff(d.ods_dt, d.last_mob) <= 90) OR (d.last_olb IS NOT NULL AND datediff(d.ods_dt, d.last_olb) <= 90) THEN 'Digital Active' ELSE 'Non Digital Active' END AS digitally_active_flag, CASE WHEN d.ibn IS NOT NULL THEN 'WEALTH & DIGITAL' ELSE 'WEALTH' END AS fact_type
+             THEN 'OLB Active' ELSE 'Non OLB Active' END AS olb_active_flag, CASE WHEN d.rcif_number IS NOT NULL THEN 'Digital User' ELSE 'Non Digital User' END AS digital_flag, CASE WHEN (d.last_mob IS NOT NULL AND datediff(d.ods_dt, d.last_mob) <= 90) OR (d.last_olb IS NOT NULL AND datediff(d.ods_dt, d.last_olb) <= 90) THEN 'Digital Active' ELSE 'Non Digital Active' END AS digitally_active_flag, CASE WHEN d.rcif_number IS NOT NULL THEN 'WEALTH & DIGITAL' ELSE 'WEALTH' END AS fact_type

     FROM wealth_dedup w
     LEFT JOIN digital_monthly d
         ON  w.rcif_number = d.rcif_number
-        AND w.cust_internet_banking_nbr = d.ibn
         AND TRUNC(w.business_date, 'MM') = d.month_dt

     UNION ALL